anindex/deepRL-projects/navigation/REPORT.md

 )
 ```

-As the observation shape of `Banana` environment has only 37 variables compared to visual 3x28x28 image observation of `VisualBanana` environment, a fully connected deep model is chosen, which has enough capacity to capture the complexity of Q-function.
-In this project, the same parameters are set according to Udacity Q-network implementation [2], which consists of 64 units for both hidden layers and no batch normalization method is used.
+As the observation shape of `Banana` environment has only 37 variables compared to visual 3x84x84 image observation of `VisualBanana` environment, a fully connected deep model is chosen, which has enough capacity to capture the complexity of Q-function.
+In this project, the same parameters are set according to Udacity Q-network implementation [2], which consists of 64 units for both hidden layers, no batch normalization method is used and each hidden layer is activated by ReLU.

 ## 2. Implementation